 Anyone else slightly freaked out that Thanksgiving is already this week?
 I can’t believe how quickly time is flying by.
-I’m making my lists and checking them twice — I’m hosting this year and I feel like I am not ready at all!
-But it’s only my closest family members and I know no matter what, it will be great.
+I’m making my lists and checking them twice.
+I’m hosting this year and I feel like I am not ready at all!
+But it’s my family, and I know no matter what, it will be great.

-When I have a big event coming up at our house, I always make sure that I have some simple dinners planned for the days leading up to the big event.
+When I have a big event coming up at our house, I always make sure that I have simple dinners, like this sandwich and soup combo, planned for the days leading up to the big event.
 I’m excited to be teaming up with Annie’s to share this easy lunch or dinner idea.
-If you opened my pantry right now, you’d see Annie’s soup, macaroni and cheese, crackers, fruit snacks, and cookies.
-Probably more, but that’s all I can think of off the top of my head.
-(All paid for with my own money, FYI).
-So naturally, when they approached me and asked me to spread the word about their tasty soups, I jumped right in!

-To make the crescent roll sandwiches, I simply layer sliced turkey and provolone onto each crescent roll before rolling it up and baking it.
-Easy!
-My kids and I both love these.
-We like to dip them in homemade Thousand Island dressing or French fry sauce.
+To make these easy sandwiches, I simply layer sliced turkey and provolone onto each crescent roll before rolling it up and baking it.
+You can bake them in your oven, toaster oven, or air fryer.

 - Homemade Pepperoni Pizza Hot Pockets

 - Gluten-Free Cracker Recipe Sweet Potato and Rosemary